-HS: I think it’s a mixture of natural interest, influence within schools, role models and exposure in the outside world.
+Helen: I think it’s a mixture of natural interest, influence within schools, role models and exposure in the outside world.
 For example, boys and girls are more likely to know a man who works in science and technology than a woman and I think that this can influence them.

 I think that peer pressure can be an issue too, with young women lacking the confidence to be different and not do what their friends are doing.
 Sadly at the moment I think the pressure on young women to be ‘girly’ is getting worse.

 What qualities do you think women can bring to science and engineering roles?

 Helen: I think that women can bring exactly the same qualities as men to science and engineering.
 Personally I’ve never felt that I’m different because I’m a woman and I don’t expect to be treated any differently.
 I think that this is really important.

 For both men and women in engineering I think that an ability to problem solve, be adaptable and communicate well are really important qualities.